marcbruce/flutter/README.md

 ### Extensible and open model

-Flutter works with any development tool (or none at all) but includes editor plug-ins for both [Visual Studio Code] and [IntelliJ / Android Studio].
+Flutter works with any development tool (or none at all) and includes editor plug-ins for both [Visual Studio Code] and [IntelliJ / Android Studio].
 Flutter provides [thousands of packages][Flutter packages] to speed your development, regardless of your target platform.
 And accessing other native code is easy,